commercetools/test-data/core/README.md

 ### Builder

 A builder is the result of the data model.
-Builders allow composition with other models and to transform the data into different shapes, for example `rest` or `graphql`.
+Builders allow compositions with other models and to transform the data into different shapes, for example `rest` or `graphql`.

 When you want to get the generated data, you would **build** the model (builder).